mcdmtomlinson/tweeter/README.md

 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

+## Usage

+1. To create a new tweet use each of the toggle buttons.
+There is one on the navigation bar and other that appears when you scroll down.
+2. After clicking a toggle button, you will be presented with a section to compose a new tweet, up to 140 characters.
+3. Ensure your tweet is more than 0 characters and less than 140 characters to avoid receiving an error.

 ## Getting Started

 1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.